 Besides the many interesting things to do in Alishan, another big draw is the fact that Alishan High Mountain Oolong Tea, the most famous tea in a country that produces some of the world’s best oolong teas, is grown around Alishan.
 However, most tourists pass right through the tea growing regions, mostly located outside the national scenic area, without even realizing it.

-If you want to squeeze it in, you can visit Alishan in a single day on this Alishan day tour.
-On your own, I would say two days/one night is the absolute minumum.
+On your own, I would say two days/one night is the absolute minimum.
 Two nights is more feasible, while three nights allows you to add a night in Fenqihu or stay on a tea farm, and have more hiking time in Alishan.

 Alishan in 1 night (2 days)

 Day 1: From Chiayi, take the bus (or train + bus) to Alishan.
 Check in to your hotel, then do the standard tourist stroll through Alishan (see below) in the afternoon.